Wolfen (film): Plot

 Former NYPD Captain Dewey Wilson is brought back to the force and assigned to solve a bizarre string of violent murders after high-profile magnate Christopher Van der Veer, his wife Pauline, and his bodyguard are slain in Battery Park.
-Executive Security, the private firm employed by Van der Veer, blames the murders on a group of left-wing anarchists, but knowing that Van der Veer's bodyguard was a 300 lb Haitian with voodoo ties leads Wilson to doubt this theory because the bodyguard was torn apart with ruthless efficiency (the anarchists are mostly activist bomb makers, not violent assassins).
+Executive Security, the private firm employed by Van der Veer, blames the murders on a group of left-wing anarchists, but knowing that Van der Veer's bodyguard was a 300 lb Haitian with voodoo-ties leads Wilson to doubt this theory because the bodyguard was torn apart with ruthless efficiency (the anarchists are mostly activist bomb-makers, not violent assassins).
 With pressure to solve the case coming from both the Police Commissioner and the Mayor, Wilson is partnered with criminal psychologist Rebecca Neff.

 Elsewhere, in the South Bronx, a homeless man explores an abandoned church that is scheduled to be demolished by Van der Veer's development company.
 He is killed by an unseen monstrous being.
 Wilson and Neff investigate his murder.
 At the church, the apparent sounds of a baby crying lure Neff up to the bell tower.
-Wilson follows her, but does not hear the crying; once Neff is separated from him, he hears a wolf howl.
+Wilson follows her, but does not hear the crying; once Neff is separated from him, then he hears a wolf's howl.
 He goes up after Neff and drags her to safety.
-Later that night, a bridge worker is apparently murdered by the same creature.
+Later that night, a bridge-worker is apparently murdered by the same creature.

-Coroner Whittington discovers non-human hairs on several victims and consults a zoologist named Ferguson, who identifies the hairs as belonging to an unknown subspecies of Canis lupus.
+Coroner Whittington discovers non-human hairs on several victims and consults a zoologist named Dr. Carl Ferguson, who identifies the hairs as belonging to an unknown subspecies of Canis lupus (wolf).
 Ferguson compares wolves to Native Americans in how they were both hunted to near extinction by colonizing imports.
-Inspired, Wilson finds Eddie Holt, a militant Native activist he arrested some years previously, working in construction.
-While Wilson interrogates Holt on top of the Manhattan Bridge, Holt claims to be a shapeshifter, which implicates him as the killer.
+Inspired, Wilson finds Eddie Holt, a militant Native activist that he arrested some years previously, working in construction.
+While Wilson interrogates Holt on top of the Manhattan Bridge, Holt claims to be a shape-shifter, which implicates him as the killer.
 Wilson opts to leave Holt alone and tail him that night.

 Following animal clues, Ferguson goes to Central Park, where a creature ambushes and kills him in a tunnel.
-Wilson spends the remainder of his night with Neff and they have sex.
+Wilson spends the remainder of his night with Rebecca Neff and they have sex.
 The following morning, a man in a jogging suit rides Ferguson's motorcycle past Wilson as he leaves Neff's apartment.

-Whittington and Wilson stake out the church, armed with sniper rifles and sound equipment; after Whittington almost blows his ears out by opening a beer can near a parabolic microphone, an animal that appears to be a wolf kills him.
-Meanwhile, Executive Security apprehends a "Götterdämmerung" terrorist cell in connection with the Van der Veer slaying.
+Whittington and Wilson stake out the church, armed with sniper-rifles and sound-equipment; after Whittington almost blows his ears out by opening a beer can near a parabolic microphone, then comes an animal that appears to be a wolf and kills him.
+Meanwhile, Executive Security apprehends a terrorist-cell of the "Götterdämmerung", which is in connection with the slaying of Christopher Van der Veer.